aniou/cof/README.rst

     #
     Filesystem 1024-blocks Used

-    $ cat samples/df.txt | ./sel 1,2,3 where used gt 0 and Filesystem eq tmpfs
+    $ cat samples/df.txt | ./sel 1,2,3 where used gt 0 and filesystem eq tmpfs
     # meta prog:/bin/df
     #
     Filesystem 1024-blocks Used